LegendRhine/WDTP/Source/memo.md

     - modifyDate
 	- needCreateHtml
 	- identityOfLastSelectedItem: the last selected item in fileTree.
-	- allKeywords: all keywords of this project, no duplicates, natural sorting, each keyword separates by ', '

 - Properities of Dir
     - name: the name of this dir, it doesn't include any parent's name (path).